-“I want to have a team that is driven to compete each and every day,” says Doyle.
+“I want to have a pair of teams that are driven to compete each and every day,” says Doyle.
 “I want teams that are true to strong set of core values that will serve our swimmers throughout their careers, not just their time in York.
 We want to produce great swimmers but even better students and citizens.”

 Doyle holds a certification in Cardiopulmonary Resuscitation (CPR), is a certified American Red Cross Life Guard and Life Guard instructor, First Aid Instructor and possesses lifeguard training and CPR at the professional rescuer level.

 A 2008 graduate of SUNY Oswego, Doyle holds a Bachelor of Arts in Public Justice with a minor in Athletic Coaching.
+Doyle recently completed his Masters of Science degree in Athletic Administration from Coker College.
 He and his wife, Stephanie, have one son, Rylan, who born in 2013.